MoonGames/nomumo-server/README.md

-nomumo-server
+Nomuno Server
 =============

-Nomumo Server is a server for Nomumo social platform.
+Nomumo Server is a PHP server for Nomumo social platform.
 For more detailed information please visit http://nomumo.mgn.cz/.